Taylor University: Accreditation and memberships

 Taylor University is accredited by the Higher Learning Commission.
-The university is also accredited by the Council on Social Work Education, and the National Council for Accreditation of Teacher Education.
+Specific programs at the university are also accredited by the Council on Social Work Education, and the National Council for Accreditation of Teacher Education.
 Taylor's music program is accredited by the National Association of Schools of Music and programs in Computer Engineering and Engineering Physics are accredited by the Engineering Accreditation Commission of ABET.

 Campus life

 Life Together Covenant

 Students, faculty and staff are required to sign the "Life Together Covenant" (LTC) upon joining the university.
 Community members pledge to adhere to certain standards of conduct and refrain from certain behaviors, including social dancing (excepting marriages taking place off of school property and choreographed or folk dance), premarital sex, homosexuality, smoking, and the consumption of alcohol, with the intention of strengthening the community as a whole.
-Students cannot register for classes or housing unless they have signed the LTC pledge each year.
 The LTC is viewed as not only a covenant, but as a binding contract as well.
 Penalties for not adhering to the LTC range from "citizenship probation" to expulsion from the university.
 In 2013 the dancing rule was modified to allow officially sanctioned school dances.

 The Life Together Covenant covers activities and behaviors not only on the Taylor campus, but off-campus as well.
 The purpose is to strengthen the Christian community and to maintain a sense of maturity and accountability.

 Chapel services are held three times a week, from 10:00 to 10:50 a.m. on Monday, Wednesday, and Friday.
 Services generally follow a modern nontraditional Christian theme.
 Chapel attendance is encouraged but attendance is on the honor system.
 Chapel is always well attended.